jmonlong/sQTLseekeR/README.md

   * remove genes with low splicing dispersion.
   * remove genes with not enough different splicing patterns.
   * flag samples with low gene expression.
 * `index.genotype` compresses and indexes the genotype file to optimize further accession of particular regions.
+Note that the input file should not be compressed.

 Once the input files are ready, `sqtl.seeker` function will compute the P-values for each pair of gene/SNP testing the association between the genotype and transcript relative expression.
 Here is a quick description of the parameters that would most likely be tweaked:
 * `genic.window` the window(bp) around the gene in which the SNPs are tested.
 Default is 5000 (i.e. 5kb).
 * `svQTL` should svQTLs test be performed in addition to sQTLs (default is FALSE). svQTLs are used to identify potential false positive among the significant sQTLs. svQTLs represents situation where the variance in transcript relative expression is different between genotype groups.
 In this particular situation identification of sQTLs is less robust as we assume homogeneity of the variance between groups, hence it might be safer to remove svQTLs from the list of reported sQTLs.
 However computation of svQTLs cannot rely on an asymptotic approximation, hence the heavy permutations will considerably increase the running time.
 * `nb.perm.max` the maximum number of permutation/simulation to compute the P-value.
-The higher this number, the lower the P-values can potentially get but the longer the computation (especially relevant when `svQTL=TRUE`).
+The higher this number, the lower the P-values can potentially get but the longer the computation.

 Finally, function `sqtls` is used to retrieve significant associations.
 The user can manually define a false discovery rate(FDR) or perform further filtering afterwards.
-Of note, there is a separate FDR threshold for svQTL removal (if svQTLs were computed), which is usually preferred to be low (e.g. around 0.01).
+Of note, there is a separate FDR threshold for svQTL removal (if svQTLs were computed), which is usually preferred to stay low (e.g. around 0.01).

 An example of an analysis can be found in folder `scripts`.

-### Running on computing clusters
+### Running sQTLseekeR on computing clusters

 `sQTLseekeR` can be used on a cluster using package `BatchJobs`.
 An example of an analysis using `BatchJobs` can be found in folder `scripts`.

 `BatchJobs` is a potent package but basic functions are enough in our situation.
 Here is a quick practical summary of `BatchJobs` commands used in the script:
 * `makeRegistry` creates a registry used to manipulate jobs for a particular analysis step.
 * `batchMap` adds jobs to a registry.
 Simply, the user gives a function and a list of parameters.
 One job per parameter will be created to compute the output of the function using this specific parameter.
 * `submitJobs` submits the jobs to the cluster.
-This is where the queue, ,maximum computation time, number of core can be specified.
+This is where the queue, maximum computation time, number of core can be specified.
 Moreover, if needed, a subset of the jobs can be sent to the cluster.
-Functions `findNotDone` and `findErrors` are particularly useful to find which the jobs that didn't finish or were lost in the limbo of the cluster management process.
+Functions `findNotDone` and `findErrors` are particularly useful to find which jobs didn't finish or were lost in the limbo of the cluster management process.
 * `showStatus` outputs the status of the computations.
 * `loadResult` retrieves the output of one specific job, while `reduceResultsList` retrieves output for all jobs into a list format.